ewertao/nodejs-hello/README.md

 ## Description

 This is a containerized "Hello World" application written in Node.js based on a Youtube¹ video, running on a ECS (Elastic Container Service).
-By implementing Infrastructure as a Code (IaaC) via Terraform Modules² ³ and the Application following the CI/CD pipeline via Github.
+By implementing Infrastructure as Code (IaC) via Terraform Modules² ³ and the Application following the CI/CD pipeline via Github.

 ___